 Members of the Pulaski County Bar Association meet on the second Friday of each month, September through April.
-These membership meetings begin at 11:45 am and are held at the William J. Clinton Presidential Center, 1200 President Clinton Avenue, Little Rock, Arkansas, with the exception of the September meeting which will be held at the Little Rock Club, 400 W. Capitol, 30th floor, Little Rock.
+These membership meetings begin at 11:45 am and are held at the William J. Clinton Presidential Center, 1200 President Clinton Avenue, Little Rock, Arkansas.

 February Luncheon, Friday, Feb.
 13, Clinton Center

 Retired Arkansas Supreme Court Justice Robert L. Brown and the National Center for State Courts’ Jesse Rutledge will discuss the pros and cons of the systems for selecting judges.
 Because ethics require them not only to be fair and impartial, but to appear fair and impartial as well, judicial candidates have unique challenges in campaigning, and serving once elected.
 While legislators can make promises to donors, judges may not.
 We will discuss a recent case, in which a former judge has pleaded guilty to bribery.